almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 from my experience, I have never ever have had to use Python in my career.
 That being said, do not believe the hype about Python because it could lead you down the wrong path.
-Python does have its use case in certain environments, but larger corporations and governments are not going to convert all of their enterprise applications to Python because a number of people are talking about Python.
+Python does have its use case in certain environments, but governments and large corporations are not going to convert all of their enterprise applications to Python because a number of people are talking about Python.

 What I tell people is that larger, more established companies do not use Python in their applications.
 They are most likely using C# or Java for those.
 Smaller companies and start ups are more likely to use Python because